-Angers is a Loire River cruise port and a city located in western France, approx 300 km (190 ml) southwest of Paris.
-The city is at the confluence of the rivers Loir, Mayenne and Sarthe - all the three flowing north to south and are among Loire River's tributaries.
-Their confluence is north of Angers and creates Maine River which flows into Loire.
-The city covers a total area of approx 43 km2 (17 ml2) and has population around 150,000 (metro around 410,000).
+Angers is a Loire River cruise port and a city located in western France (Maine-et-Loire department), located approx 300 km (190 mi) southwest of Paris City.
+Angers is at the confluence of three rivers (Loir, Mayenne, Sarthe) - all flowing north to south and among Loire River's tributaries.
+Their confluence is north of Angers and creates Maine River which flows into the Loire.
+The city has total area approx 43 km2 (17 mi2) and population around 150,000 (metro around 410,000).

-- The city is Anjou's historical capital.
+The city is Anjou's historical capital.
 For centuries, it was an important river port and stronghold.
-It is also the cradle of House of Plantagenet (French royal house).
-During the reign of Rene of Anjou (1409-1480) it was one of Europe's most prominent intellectual centers.
+It is also the cradle of the House of Plantagenet (French royal house).
+During the reign of Rene of Anjou (1409-1480), it was one of Europe's most prominent intellectual centers.